Crystal polymorphism: 1,3,5-Trinitrobenzene

 After 125 years of study, 1,3,5-trinitrobenzene yielded a second polymorph.
 The usual form has the space group Pbca, but in 2004, a second polymorph was obtained in the space group Pca21 when the compound was crystallised in the presence of an additive, trisindane.
 This experiment shows that additives can induce the appearance of polymorphic forms.

 Other organic compounds

 Acridine has been obtained as eight polymorphs and aripiprazole has nine.
 The record for the largest number of well-characterised polymorphs is held by a compound known as ROY.
 Glycine crystallizes as both monoclinic and hexagonal crystals.
 Polymorphism in organic compounds is often the result of conformational polymorphism.

-Inorganic compounds
+Inorganic matter

+Elements

+Elements including metals may exhibit polymorphism.
+Allotropy is the term used when describing elements having different forms and is used commonly in the field of metallurgy.
+Some (but not all) allotropes are also polymorphs.
+For example, iron has three allotropes that are also polymorphs.
+Alpha-iron, which exists at room temperature, has a bcc form.
+Above 910 degrees gamma-iron exists, which has a fcc form.
+Above 1390 degrees delta-iron exists with a bcc form.

+Another metallic example is tin, which has two allotropes that are also polymorphs.
+At room temperature, beta-tin exists as a white tetragonal form.
+When cooled below 13.2 degrees, alpha-tin forms which is gray in color and has a cubic diamond form.

+A classic example of a nonmetal that exhibits polymorphism is carbon.
+Carbon has many allotropes, including graphite, diamond, and londsdaleite.
+However, these are not all polymorphs of each other.
+Graphite is not a polymorph of diamond and londsdaleite, since it is chemically distinct, having sp2 hybridized bonding.
+Diamond and londsdaleite are chemically identical, both having sp3 hybridized bonding, and they differ only in their crystal structures, making them polymorphs.
+Additionally, graphite has two polymorphs, a hexagonal (alpha) form and a rhombohedral (beta) form.

 Binary metal oxides

 Polymorphism in binary metal oxides has attracted much attention because these materials are of significant economic value.
 One set of famous examples have the composition SiO2, which form many polymorphs.
 Important ones include: α-quartz, β-quartz, tridymite, cristobalite, moganite, coesite, and stishovite.